nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   * `EMAIL`: Email of the person.
   * `TAG1,TAG2..`: Tag(s) that describe the person.
   * `GROUP_INDEX`: Index of the group in Notor to add the person to.
-* The person cannot have the same name as someone else in the group.<p>
+* The person cannot have the same name as someone else in the group.
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: <strong>Tip:</strong>